 Here, in this section, I have explained what binocular eyes are –

 Also known as binocular parallax, the retinal disparity identifies or recognizes that your two eyes view different images of the same targeted object.
-Our eyes are placed on our face keeping a distance of 6.3 centi-meter.
+Our eyes are placed on our face keeping a distance of 6.3 centimeters.
 It indicates that each eye on our face produces images slightly different from each other.

-To get a precise idea, all you need to is to close one of your eyes with one of your hands.
+To get a precise idea, all you need to do is close one of your eyes with one of your hands.
 Then, try to observe the other hand by the other eye and then, do the rotation.
 This will help you notice the difference in a more comfortable and hassle-free way.

 Binocular convergence is another important cue that makes us able to determine the distance or depth of the targeted object.
-It mainly represents the amount of rotation our eyes need to make while focusing an object.
+It mainly represents the amount of rotation our eyes need to make while focusing on an object.
 The muscles of your eyes must have to contract and relax so that you can focus on the objects placed at different distances.
-At the same time, kinesthetic sensations from the extraocular muscles helps in the case of depth or distance perception.
+At the same time, kinesthetic sensations from the extraocular muscles help in the case of depth or distance perception.

 In short, binocular convergence refers to the amount of inward rotation that your eyes need to do at the time of focusing an object.

 According to Antonio Medina Puerta, retinal images with different shadows, but no parallax disparity are mainly focused stereoscopically.
-This actually imparts the depth perception of the image of the object produced by your brain after processing the data collected by your two eyes.
+This actually impacts the depth perception of the image of the object produced by your brain after processing the data collected by your two eyes.

 It is essential to know that most of the psychophysical investigations regarding stereo-anomaly and stereo-blindness report that stereo-blindness can be found in between 1 percent and 14 percent of the total participants.